Performave/proxmox/README.md

+# Deprecated

+This library has been deprecated in favor of custom written logic to call Proxmox API.
+This is because the library was poorly designed and became hard to maintain.

 # Proxmox API
 This **PHP 8+** Proxmox library allows you to interact with your Proxmox PVE server and cluster in an object-oriented way.